chethanmandya/Chethan/_posts/2022-05-02-Difference-Between-Livedata-StateFlow.md

 | **Real-time Data Streams**              | GPS updates, WebSocket messages       | Emits data as it comes, suitable for real-time notifications    |
 | **UI State Across Multiple Collectors** | Loading spinners across Fragments     | Allows multiple listeners to stay synchronized with minimal setup |
 | **Continuous Streams without Retention**| Sensor data (e.g., location)          | Avoids retaining old data; broadcasts only latest values        |

+**When to Avoid SharedFlow**
+If you need to keep the last known state, StateFlow may be more suitable because it automatically retains and emits the latest value to any new collectors.

 ### What is backpressure handling ?
 Backpressure handling is a mechanism used to manage the flow of data between producers and consumers when there's a disparity in the processing speed or capacity between them.
 In asynchronous programming, particularly when dealing with streams of data or reactive programming, backpressure ensures that data is processed efficiently without overwhelming the system.